equinor/grid3d-maps/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass ruff and the tests, including testing other Python versions with tox::

-    $ flake8 grid3d-maps tests
+    $ ruff check .
     $ python setup.py test or py.test

-   To get flake8 etc, just pip install them into your virtualenv.
+   To get ruff, just pip install ruff into your virtualenv.

 6. Commit your changes and push your branch to GitHub::